buttermilk ranch biscuits

 mixing buttermilk ranch biscuit dough in bowl

-In my time working on an eCookbook, I spent a good deal testing biscuit recipes.
+In my time working on an eCookbook, I spent a good deal testing biscuit recipes, like my best buttermilk biscuits recipe for example.
 It was probably one of my favorite parts of the process — you know, making and eating biscuits.
 Did I mention I love my job?
 Because I do.

 Anyway, having made so many a biscuit, I have to say I’ve got it down pretty well, the biscuit-making.
 These biscuits in particular, though, helped me out, too because of the ranch flavor and bits o’ butter.
 They were easy to mix, stir, assemble and bake into flaky, buttery biscuit blissdom.
 Eating them was pretty easy to do, as well.